yochaigal/cairn/resources/monsters/beetle-fire.md

 # Beetle, Fire

-2 HP, 4 STR, 12 DEX, 6 WIL, bite (d4)
+2 HP, 1 Armor, 4 STR, 14 DEX, 3 WIL, bite (d6)

-- 3’ long beetles commonly found both deep underground and buried in thick brambles.
+- Dog-sized beetles that make their home deep underground.
-- Produces a orange slime through the abdomen that lasts for several days.
-The productive organ is very valuable alchemists.
+- The beetles produce an orange slime that lasts for several days, making their organs quite valuable to alchemists and artists alike.